dlyubimov/HBase-Lattice/README.md

 local snapshot build will be a better choice for anyone who wants to try out the HEAD of trunk.)

 all released builds there are tagged in the git (see tags).

+The R package builds when -DR option is specified to maven.
+However, there are additional requirements for building R artifact (namely, R and dependent packages installed locally).
+R module releases are also available as prebuilt from the maven repository mentioned above.
+They have "rpkg" maven classifier.

 Contributors
 ============